-The bright spots in the economy, which are likely to register growth rate of over 7 percent are construction, public administration, defence and other services, manufacturing, electricity, gas, water supply and other utility services and financial, real estate and professional services.
+The bright spots in the economy, which are likely to register a growth rate of over 7 percent are construction, public administration, defense, and other services, manufacturing, electricity, gas, water supply, and other utility services and financial, real estate and professional services.

 The Biggest Political Event of 2019: General Elections

 With the general elections 2019 around the corner, it is in expected lines for the government to adopt populist measures.

 This might bode well for the economy if the money from the schemes is channelized properly and reach the correct beneficiary.
 The increased fiscal spending would translate into an increase in the purchasing power of the middle class and the rural population, especially the farmers.

 India has been battling a farm crisis for long with declining farm income and crop damage from natural calamities and uneven rainfall.

 This step, along with direct cash transfers, comes as a solace to farmers, who comprise a significant chunk of the electorate and make up the crucial agriculture sector.

 It must be kept in mind that domestic spending contributes to over two-thirds of India’s GDP.